Spin wheel campaigns that capture leads without giving away the store

 Reactivation rate beats a flat discount email.
 Users feel they earned the comeback offer.

 Diwali, Black Friday, year-end.
-Branded wheel matched to the campaign; jackpot tied to a flagship product.
+Branded wheel matched to the engagement; jackpot tied to a flagship product.

 Earned media and engagement during tentpole windows.
 Annual fixture once the brand has the operational reps.